guyou/Q3Log/readme.txt

                     ProgFull    = the 3 above parameters put into a meaningfull string ProgURL     = the homepage of the program used to generate the log files
+                    CutOff      = the number of frags needed to feature on the table TopWeapons  = the number of top weapons displayed

 5. Future Enhancements
 =======================